 Fire is our creativity and the warmth of giving congenial welcome to others.

 Fire warms and illuminates.
 Fire feeds us, and we feed the fires in our lives.

-It is the gift of Prometheus, it is the home hearth of Hestia, and the sacred blessing of beloved Brigid.
+It is the gift of Prometheus, it is the home hearth of Hestia, the untameable brilliance of Sekhmet, and the sacred blessing of beloved Brigid.

 Give thanks for the gift of the healing Fire in your life, for it is also the electrochemical stream that is the life force itself.

-Fire brings the genesis of civilization.
+Fire brought the genesis of civilization.
 It is a critical delineation between humans and our wild forebears.

 Visualize the bonfires lit upon ancient hilltops, signaling in times of need or celebration.
 Think of the hearths of our ancestors, tended nightly with ceremony, with families gathered round in warmth, sheltered with love while icy winds would blast outside.